 You are required to use Zotero (a research note database) in the course of this effort so that I can track both the sources that you acquire, and your progress in excerpting material.
 I will examine your database twice over the course of the semester.
 The first time in order to see how many sources you’ve acquired.
 The second time will be to see how many notes you have from those sources.

-By November 29th, you must complete a draft of the research paper.
+By December 4th at 5pm, you must complete a draft of the research paper.
 It must be a minimum of five pages long, double-spaced.
 [However, I strongly encourage you to make it the whole ten to twelve.
 The more critiquing I can do in advance, the better your final paper is likely to be.]
 Complete and accurate footnotes and (a non-annotated) bibliography are REQUIRED (otherwise I will have no way to judge the quality of your research).
-You will e-mail me a .pdf of the draft the night before, then I will post all students drafts here.
+You will e-mail me a .pdf of the draft, then I will post all students drafts here.
 You will add 5 useful Hypothes.is comments on other student papers while I add comments to everyone’s.

 Failure to keep up with the preliminary stages of this assignment may result in my failing you on this assignment before the final product is even done.

-Your final paper is due at the beginning of the final exam period, 1PM on Tuesday, December 4th.
+Your final paper is due at the beginning of the final exam period.
 It must be typewritten and include footnotes and a bibliography in proper Turabian format.
 Failure to adequately document your sources will result in me failing to accept the paper.
 You will present your research to the class and any other interested persons during your final exam period.